Warner Bros. Games: Warner Bros. Interactive Entertainment

-On January 13, 2010, it was announced that WBIE would produce and gain exclusive rights to Sesame Street video games, starting in fall 2010 with Elmo's A-to-Zoo Adventure and Cookie's Counting Carnival.
+On January 13, 2010, WBIT secured a worldwide licensing agreement with Sesame Workshop to secure video game rights to Sesame Street, starting in fall 2010 with Elmo's A-to-Zoo Adventure and Cookie's Counting Carnival.
 On February 23, 2010, Warner Bros.
-Home Entertainment Group announced it had acquired a majority stake in independent London-based developer Rocksteady Studios, an independent development studio based in London.
+Games purchased a majority stake in independent London-based developer Rocksteady Studios, an independent development studio based in London.
 Rocksteady and Warner had previously worked together in Batman: Arkham Asylum and Batman: Arkham City, and have announced they will work in the future with more Warner Bros. licenses.
 On March 22, 2010, WBIE became the latest videogame company to open a studio in Quebec.
 Martin Tremblay was chosen to lead the new Montreal studio, WB Games Montréal.
 The studio gradually grow to include more than 300 people by the end of 2015.
 Tremblay also said that Warner would open another studio in another city soon.
 He also said that WB Games Montréal will focus on creating games based on the DC Comics license.
 On April 9, WBIE announced it would publish a third installment to the F.E.A.R. series in the fall of 2010.
-On April 20, 2010, Warner Bros.
+On April 20, Warner Bros.
 Home Entertainment Group acquired Turbine, Inc. the developer of the famous MMOs Asheron's Call, Dungeons & Dragons Online and The Lord of the Rings Online.

-On June 4, WBHEG and Turbine, inc. said that the massively multiplayer online title The Lord of the Rings Online was to become a free-to-play game that autumn.
+On the same day, WBIT announced that the WB Games Chicago studio would be reincorporated as NetherRealm Studios and shortly afterward announced a reboot of Mortal Kombat.
+On June 4, WBHEG and Turbine announced that the massively multiplayer online title The Lord of the Rings Online would go free-to-play that autumn.
 WBIE announced 6 days later that Mortal Kombat, a reboot of the series (and considered the series' most brutal installment to date), was due for release on the PlayStation 3 and Xbox 360 in 2011.
 Mortal Kombat was developed by the newly renamed NetherRealm Studios, led by series creator and creative director Ed Boon.
 Branching out from Game Party for the Wii, WBIE attempted to leverage the Xbox 360's new full-body motion-sensing device Kinect on June 14 and revealed Game Party: In Motion for the new device, set for a November 4 release as a launch title.
-After Kevin Tsujihara became chairman and CEO of Warner Bros., he promoted Diane Nelson to the post of President and Chief Content Officer of Warner Bros.
-Interactive Entertainment.
-In January 2015, David Haddad was named Executive Vice President and General Manager of the company and was promoted to President in October.